-15 killed in shooting at Marjory Stoneman Douglas High School, ABC News sources say
+17 killed in shooting at Marjory Stoneman Douglas High School

-PARKLAND, Fla. - Multiple people are dead and at least 14 others were taken to area hospitals after a shooting Wednesday at Marjory Stoneman Douglas High School in Parkland, Broward County Sheriff Scott Israel said.
+PARKLAND, Fla. - Seventeen people were killed and more than a dozen others were taken to area hospitals after a shooting Wednesday at Marjory Stoneman Douglas High School in Parkland, Broward County Sheriff Scott Israel said.

 More School Shooting Headlines